GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 ![](./runtime_diagrams/ride_ending_runtime.png){#id .class width=100% height=100%}\

 The previous diagram shows the process of ending a ride.
 First the RideController inside the CarSystem notifies the specific components inside the PWESystem that the ride ended and then those components take charge to change the car and the ride status inside the Model.
 After that the CarController is notified when the car doors gets closed, at this point it performs a series of checks and, if everything is ok, it proceeds to lock the car.
 After 15 minutes, if MoneySavingOption was selected, the RideController checks if the car is plugged, then retrieves car datas and computes final datas about the ride.
-In the end those data are sent to the server where the RidesManager updates the ride status to "ended", enrolls the payment request and sends a final notification to the user's MobileApp.
+In the end those datas are sent to the server where the RidesManager updates the ride status to "ended", enrolls the payment request and sends a final notification to the user's MobileApp.

 ### Operator enrolls an assistance request

 ![](./runtime_diagrams/assistance_runtime.png){#id .class width=100% height=100%}\

-In this runtime diagrams the operator sends, through the MonitoringWebApp, a request for a car overview.
+In this runtime diagram the operator sends, through the MonitoringWebApp, a request for a car overview.
 The request is handled by the WebAppController which asks the CarsManager for infos about the specified car.
 When the infos are retrieved from the Model and sent back to it, the WebAppController builds the view informations and send them back to the MonitoringWebApp.
 At this point the WebApp requests the assistance request form which is provided by the previously stated WebAppController.
 Then, through the same way, the compiled form is sent to the CarAssistanceManager, this component then interacts with the CarsManager to change the car status to "maintenance", and with the LegacySystem to send the request to the proper facility.
 Is important to underline that the CarAssistanceManager translates the request into one that is compatible with the old system.
 After that the CarAssistanceManager uses the NotificationManager to inform the MonitoringWebApp of the success of the operation.

 ## 2.9 Component Interfaces

+This diagram shows the most relevant parts of the interfaces that our system is going to use for communication between the various components.
+The ServiceAPIs is the main interface used by the MobileApp, it exposes methods to perform the principal interactions with the PWESystem and to retrieve informations about service usage history.
+This interface uses, through the RequestDispatcher, the other interfaces that are present inside the PWESystem, the 1-1 correspondence between the methods is rather intuitive and also further explained in the runtime view of the system.
+WebAppController interface contains all the functions the MonitoringWebApp requires to satisfy the goals of our monitoring system, from login and car supervision to system parameters modification.
+In the end CarAppServer and CarInterface are interfaces used for communication between the CarSystem and the PWESystem, they both contain the methods for communication during the main events that our system handles, further expansion of those interfaces is expectable as the developing process goes on.

 ![](./runtime_diagrams/Components_interfaces.png){#id .class width=100% height=100%}\
 \newpage

 # 3 Algorithm design

 This first algorithm uses ride informations contained in the model to compute the price the user has to pay.
-It keeps in account the time spent by the user in the various phases of the service usage and also the price variations to be applied.
+It keeps into account the time spent by the user in the various phases of the service usage and also the price variations to be applied.

 \begin{lstlisting}
 float computePrice(Ride ride) {